-Revolving credit facilities- On April 20, 2021, Kronos entered into a new global \$225 million revolving credit facility ("Global Revolver") which matures in April 2026.
+Revolving credit facilities - On April 20, 2021, Kronos entered into a new global \$225 million revolving credit facility ("Global Revolver") which matures in April 2026.
 The Global Revolver replaces Kronos' previously existing North American and European revolving credit facilities and there were no borrowings on either facility in 2021 through their termination concurrent with entering into the Global Revolver.
-The full \$225 million was available for borrowing upon the commencement of the Global Revolver.
+Since inception, Kronos had no borrowings or repayments under the Global Revolver and at June 30, 2021, the full \$225 million was available for borrowing.
 Borrowings under the Global Revolver are available for Kronos' general corporate purposes.
 Available borrowings are based on formula-determined amounts of eligible trade receivables and inventories, as defined in the agreement, less any outstanding letters of credit issued under the Global Revolver.
-Borrowings by Kronos' Canadian, Belgian and German subsidiaries are limited to \$25 million, ξ 30 million and ξ 60 million, respectively.
+Borrowings by Kronos' Canadian, Belgian and German subsidiaries are limited to \$25 million, \notin 30 million and \notin 60 million, respectively.
 Any amounts outstanding under the Global Revolver bear interest, at Kronos' option, at the applicable non-base rate (LIBOR, CDOR or EURIBOR, dependent on the currency of the borrowing) plus a margin ranging from 1.5% to 2.0%, or at the applicable base rate, as defined in the agreement, plus a margin ranging from .5% to 2.0%.
 The Global Revolver is collateralized by, among other things, a first priority lien on the borrowers' trade receivables and inventories.
 The facility contains a number of covenants and restrictions customary in lending transactions of this type which, among other things, restrict the borrowers' ability to incur additional debt, incur liens, pay additional dividends or merge or consolidate with, or sell or transfer all or substantially all of their assets to another entity and, under certain conditions, requires the maintenance of a fixed charge coverage ratio, as defined in the agreement, of at least 1.0 to 1.0.

-Other - We are in compliance with all of our debt covenants at March 31, 2021.
+Other - We are in compliance with all of our debt covenants at June 30, 2021.

-Note 7-Accounts payable and accrued liabilities:
+Note 7 - Accounts payable and accrued liabilities:

-December 31, 2020 March 31, 2021
+December 31, 2020 June 30, 2021

 (In mi illions)

 Accounts payable:

-Kronos \$ 111.0 \$ 132.0
+Kronos \$ 111.0 \$ 87.5

-CompX 2.6 3.1
+CompX 2.6 3.8

-BMI and LandWell 3.6 5.4
+BMI and LandWell 3.6 9.1

-Other .4 .4
+Other .4 .2

 Payable to affiliates:

-Contran - income taxes 8.3 8.9
+Contran - income taxes 8.3 5.3

 Louisiana Pigment Company, L.P. ("LPC") 19.3 16.8

 Accrued litigation settlement 11.8 11.9

-Employee benefits 37.5 36.3
+Employee benefits 37.5 32.9

-Operating lease liabilities 6.7 6.3
+Operating lease liabilities 6.7 5.6

-Accrued sales discounts and rebates 30.2 14.9
+Accrued sales discounts and rebates 30.2 19.5

-Deferred income 20.1 18.2
+Deferred income 20.1 15.5

-Environmental remediation and related costs 3.4 3.5
+Environmental remediation and related costs 3.4 3.9

-Interest 5.7 1.5
+Interest 5.7 5.6

-Other 39.4 32.7
+Other 39.4 34.5

-Total \$ 300.0 \$ 291.9
+Total \$ 300.0 \$ 252.1